Already have a buyer or seller? Close the sale with DealNow.

 Some states allow you to use a drop box service when applying for temporary tags.
 If you are utilizing drop box services, you need to provide the below information in an envelope and place it in one of your local DMV drop box locations:

-Can a 3rd Party Apply for a Temp Tag?
+Can a Third Party Apply for a Temp Tag?

-If someone other than the car owner tries to obtain the temporary plate and registration, they’ll need to show a notarized letter from the owner authorizing the third party to obtain the plate on the owner’s behalf.
-The third party must also provide proof of identity by showing an identification card.
+If someone other than the car owner tries to get a temp tag and registration, they’ll need to show a notarized letter from the owner authorizing the third party.
+The third party must also provide proof of identity.

 How Much Does a Temporary Tag Cost?

 Temporary registration costs vary by state and by vehicle type.
-Some states charge a flat rate, while others base the price on the weight, value or year of the car.
+Some states charge a flat rate, while others base the price on the car's weight, value, or year.
 You can find a complete breakdown of temporary tag prices at the National Conference of State Legislatures.

-For more information on how much license plates cost in your state, you should contact your state’s DMV office.
+For more information on how much license plates cost in your state, you should contact your local DMV office.

 Why Do I Need Temporary License Plates?